Overview

 For a real analysis or presentation, the data should be projected into UTM or

 another projection system for this.
-The utm_zone
+The utm_zone function in the

-package and the projectRaster
+gfcanalysis package and the projectRaster function in the raster package

 could be used to automate this.
-Also see the to_utm
+Also see the to_utm option for the

-function (type ?extract_gfc
+extract_gfc function (type ?extract_gfc in R).

 To make an annual animation (in WGS84) type: